How should a pastor respond to a church member's baseless accusations?

 The present membership required a lot of pastoral care.
 Stan didn't mind that.
 He loved preaching and pastoral visitation in hospitals and homes.
 He liked teaching and leading small groups.
 He liked working with people who were motivated to learn, serve, and grow.
 On the other hand, he didn't enjoy the constant bickering, the frequent conflict resolution and the endless "pushing to keep the wheels moving."

 On Thursday Stan called Doug Wagner, chairperson of the church's Pastor-Parish Relations Committee.
 He asked Doug to meet with him and the Women's Ministry officers.
-That same night this group met for three hours, covering essentially the same ground as the earlier meeting with Nora and the vice-president.
+That same night the group met for three hours, covering essentially the same ground as the earlier meeting with Nora and the vice-president.

 Nora moved from topic to topic.
-Stan found this session extremely frustrating.
+Stan found this meeting extremely frustrating.
 Nora would seem to agree with him on a particular point, and then later she would backtrack and bring up the same points of contention.
 Stan didn't know where to go at this point.
 Nora's original motion wasn't a huge problem.
 However, he would like her to say publicly that, although she had believed what she had earlier stated, she now knew that was no factual basis for her allegation to the Women's Ministry officers.
 He also would like for it to be made clear there had never been a time when money designated for the Women's Ministry had been diverted elsewhere.
 But he didn't know how to make all this happen.
 Realistically, what was the best he could hope for?
 What was the worst case scenario?
 What should be his strategy?
 Finally, he decided it would be best to . . .